mwarning/KadNode/README.md

   * `--ifce` *interface*
     Bind to this specific interface.

-  * `--mcast-addr` *address*
-    Send pings to this multicast address as long no nodes were found.
-    Default: 239.192.202.7:6771 / [ff08:ca:07::]:6771

   * `--disable-forwarding`
     Disable UPnP/NAT-PMP to forward router ports.

-  * `--disable-multicast`
-    Disable multicast to discover local nodes.

   * `--daemon`
     Run in background.